 The Harmony parameters are mostly the standard polysynth chord parameters, as described above.
-There is one additional parameter:
+There are three additional parameters:

-Name Min Max Default Unit Description Force in tune 0 1 0 Sets whether the chord pitches should be absolutely in tune (allowing expressive pitch bending in a solo part over a straight backing), or in tune with the tracked audio (allowing the generated chords to bend with the tracked audio).
+Name Min Max Default Unit Description Harmony mode 0 2 0 Sets the harmony mode - one of 'Shape', 'SATB', or 'MIDI'.
+The first two are the standard modes described in the polysynth documentation.
+The last uses MIDI notes provided to the algorithm to directly set the chord notes.
+MIDI channel 0 16 0 Sets the MIDI channel on which to receive notes if the harmony mode is 'MIDI'.
+Force in tune 0 1 0 Sets whether the chord pitches should be absolutely in tune (allowing expressive pitch bending in a solo part over a straight backing), or in tune with the tracked audio (allowing the generated chords to bend with the tracked audio).